 When Arthur was just 5 months old we spent some time road-tripping around Scotland.
 We drove whilst he napped, discovered the most beautiful beaches, hiked through stunning mountain scenery, spent our evenings planning the days ahead and, would you believe it, Arthur actually slept better at night!

 Road-tripping with babies and toddlers requires a fair bit of planning and organising.
 But it allows you the flexibility to travel on a schedule that suits your family and spontaneity to visit a destination when and where you want.
 It’s a fantastic form of travel for very young families, and here’s why:

 Babies and toddlers nap

 Nap time is your driving time between destinations.
 Most babies and toddlers fall asleep easily in the car.
 Something about the vibrations and sound.
 They love it!
 And it means no nap time battles for the parents.
 Just ensure they’ve had some grub before you set off.
-Up to the age of 15months, many babies and toddlers nap twice per day which means you can do a 1.5 hour drive in the morning, stop for lunch, wander and play, then do another 1.5 hours in the afternoon to your destination that night.
+Up to the age of 15months, many babies nap twice per day which means you can do a 1.5 hour drive in the morning, stop for lunch, wander and play, then do another 1.5 hours in the afternoon to your destination that night.
 Of course all babies are different.
 But the important message is that you fit to their routine and plan your route in advance.
 Don’t try and do longer than their standard nap times.
-This only results in a grouchy bub and stressed parents
+This only results in a grouchy bub and stressed parents.